badnorseman/todos-jquery-nodejs-mongodb/README.md

-# TodosNodeJS
+# Todos with Node.js

 ## Background
-This project was created to learn about Node.js and Express.
+This project was created to learn about Node.js.

 ## Getting Started